Florispro/gettingandcleaningdataproject/README.md

 #### Split columns
 The columns are split to get the data in long form format.
 The following columns are extracted:
-- Domain
+- Domain (time or frequency)
-- Signal source
+- Signal source (body or gravity)
-- Measured quantity
+- Measured quantity (acceleration, jerk, et cetera)
-- Measured function
+- Measured function (mean or standard deviation)
-- Axis
+- Axis (x, y, z or none)
 - Function value

 #### Summarization (mean) by activity and subject